Click the links below to view information about activities for this park.

 Hear the call of a bald eagle by clicking the Sights and Sounds link on the Park Menu to the left.

 Boating: Each recreation area has boat-launching ramps providing easy entry to the water.
 Boat ramps and courtesy docks located at Ebenezer Church and Robeson Creek recreation areas are open 24 hours per day.

 All other boat ramps are open during park hours, and visitors must exit the park before the park's closing time.
-Boating facilities with courtesy docks which are open during park hours are located at New Hope Overlook, Seaforth, White Oak and Vista Point.
+Boating facilities open during park hours include six boat ramps at New Hope Overlook.
+Seaforth offers six both ramps and Vista Point offers four boat ramps.
+Boat ramps at day-use areas are open to the public.
 Crosswinds and Poplar Point campgrounds offer boat ramps and courtesy docks for campers only.
 Parker's Creek has a small boat ramp for campers only.
 The Parker's Creek boat ramp has very limited parking and does not have courtesy docks.

 Be cautious of underwater hazards such as stumps, logs and rocks.
 The Uniform Waterway Marker System has been installed for your safety and convenience.
 Obey all buoys and markers.

 Test your sailing skills on Jordan Lake.
 The most popular area for sailing is Vista Point while windsurfers enjoy Ebenezer Church.
 Wind speed information can be obtained by dialing 919-387-5969.